jpcampos04/jpcampos04/README.md

 #  Hi everyone!!!👋, I'm Jose Pablo Campos

-Welcome to my GitHub profile!
-I'm an architect and am currently undergoing a professional transition to Data Science, driven by my interest in analysis, information structuring, and the use of data to support impactful decisions.
+Welcome to my Github profile!
+I'm an architect currently looking to advance my career through Data Science, driven by my interest in analysis, structuring information, and using data to support impactful decisions.

 ---